Will I be un-arrested for DUI if I blow under .08 on a breath test? South Florida DUI Attorney Explains

 This is just ONE of the reasons why there’s almost never any incentive to give a breath test.
 You simply don’t want to open yourself up to further investigation; and all a breath test does is give police further evidence.

-If you or a loved one were arrested for DUI, give us a call to schedule a FREE strategy session.
+If you or a loved one were arrested for DUI, give us a call to schedule a FREE DUI Consultation.
 We’ll listen to your story, learn about your case and let you know how we’d defend you.
 All in the first, free, meeting.

 Give us a call today: